Boundary Issues

 For more information please see Avant’s factsheet – Treating family members, friends or staff.

 It is important to pay attention to your own stress levels and risks.
-Having relationship problems, feeling personally or professionally isolated, being under stress or unwell may make you more vulnerable to boundary breaches.
+Relationship difficulties, personal or professional isolation, being unwell or under stress can increase your vulnerability to boundary breaches.
 Being alert to this risk may help you manage it.

 Notice if colleagues comment on your behaviour.
-Are you changing your normal practices with one patient, e.g. scheduling more appointments than necessary or agreeing to see them outside normal hours?
+Are you changing your normal practices with one patient, such as scheduling more appointments than necessary or agreeing to see them outside normal hours?

 Other unacceptable behaviour

-The obligation to maintain professional boundaries can be breached not only by sexual activity.
-A range of other behaviours may constitute a breach, including sexual remarks or touching patients in a sexual way, or a sexual relationship with someone closely related to a patient such as the parent of a child.
+Breaching professional boundaries is not limited to direct sexual activity.
+Other behaviours can also constitute a breach, including making sexual remarks, touching a patient in a sexual manner, or engaging in a sexual relationship with someone closely connected to a patient, such as a child’s parent.

 Avoiding boundary issues in clinical care